-The underwriters have the option to purchase up to an additional 555,000 shares of common stock at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus supplement solely to cover any over-allotments.
-If the over-allotment option is exercised in full, the total public offering price will be \$80,845,000, and the total underwriting discount (4.00%) will be \$3,233,800.
-The proceeds to us would be \$77,611,200, before deducting estimated expenses payable by us of \$500,000.
+The underwriters may also purchase up to an additional \$7,500,000 total aggregate principal amount of Notes offered hereby, to cover over-allotments, if any, within 30 days of the date of this prospectus supplement.
+If the underwriters exercise this option in full, the total public offering price will be \$57,500,000, the total underwriting discount (sales load) paid by us will be \$, and total proceeds, before expenses, will be \$.